-Wibereas:
+Whereas:

-- The Judges and Advocates-General of the Court of Justice and the General Court are appointed by common accord of the governments of the Member States, after consultation of a papel set up in order to give an opinion on candidates' suitability to perform the duties of Judge and Advocate-General.
-The papel comprises seven persons chosen from among former members of the Court of Justice and the General Court, members of national supreme courts and lawyers of recognised competence, one of whom is proposed by the European Parliament. - 12) The operating rules of that panel therefore need to be established.
+- (1) The Judges and Advocates-General of the Court of Justice and the General Court are appointed by common accord of the governments of the Member States, after consultation of a panel set up in order to give an opinion on candidates' suitability to perform the duties of Judge and Advocate-General.
+The panel comprises seven persons chosen from among former members of the Court of Justice and the General Court, members of national supreme courts and lawyers of recognised competence, one of whom is proposed by the European Parliament. - The operating rules of that panel therefore need to be established,

-HAS ADDIFTED THIS DECISION:
+HAS ADOPTED THIS DECISION:

-The operating rules of the panel provided for in Article 25.5 of the Treaty on the Functioning of the European Union are set out in the Annex to this Decision.
+The operating rules of the panel provided for in Article 255 of the Treaty on the Functioning of the European Union are set out in the Annex to this Decision.